yan-afriyoko-id/react-dashboard-management/API_DOCUMENTATION.md

 3. **Password Security**: Password changes require current password verification
 4. **Account Deletion**: Account deletion requires password confirmation for security
 5. **Statistics**: User statistics provide basic profile information and can be extended for additional metrics
+6. **Profile Data**: Profile includes alamat (address) and kota (city) fields that are optional
+7. **One-to-One Relationship**: Each user can have one profile, profile is automatically created when first updated

 ---